longyuewangdcu/GuoFeng-Webnovel/README.md

 ### **Chinese→English**

-We release 22,567 continuous chapters from 179 web novels, covering 14 genres such as fantasy science and romance.
-The data statistics are listed in Table 1.
+We release 22,567 continuous chapters from 179 web novels, covering 14 genres such as fantasy science and romance. **The data are document-level with cross-sentence alignment information.** The data statistics are listed as follows.

 | Table1   | Book | Chapter | Sentence | Notes |
 | -- | ---- | ------- | -------- | ----- |